FreeLanguageTools/vocabsieve/README.md

 - **Sane defaults**: Little configuration is needed other than settings for Anki.
 It comes with two dictionary sources by default for most languages and one pronunciation source that should cover most needs.
 - **Local resource support**: Dictionaries in StarDict, Migaku, plain JSON, MDX, Lingvo (.dsl), CSV; frequency lists; and audio libraries.
 - **Web reader**: Read epub, fb2 books, or plain articles with one-click word lookups and Anki export.
-- **eReader integration**: Batch-import [KOReader](https://github.com/koreader/koreader) and Kindle highlights to Anki sentence cards.
+- **eReader integration**: Batch-import [KOReader](https://github.com/koreader/koreader) and Kindle highlights to Anki sentence cards to build vocabulary efficiently without interrupting your reading.

 ## Tutorials
 [Wiki page](https://wiki.freelanguagetools.org/vocabsieve_setup)